ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 ### General

 * Custom block models from some resource packs may produce lighting artifacts.
-* Moving entities may occasionally appear distorted.
 * Godrays can leak through very large structures due to optimization.
-* Tall buildings may show minor interior light leaks.
+* Tall buildings may show interior light leaks.
 * Some PBR materials can appear brighter than intended in dark environments.

 ### Compatibility